 Get Advice on Wrongful Termination Today

 Wrongful termination cases are never easy, especially when they involve gray areas of the law such as free speech rights.
-If you have questions or concerns about your rights in the workplace and need advice from a qualified New York employment law attorney, contact the Law Offices of White, Nisar & Hilferty, LLP, today.
+If you have questions or concerns about your rights in the workplace and need advice from a qualified New York employment attorney, contact the Law Offices of Nisar Law Group, P.C., today.